isadri/inception/README.md

 Most applications run on servers.
 In the past we could only run one application per server.
 The open-systems world of Windows and Linux just didn’t have the technologies to safely and securely run multiple applications on the same server.

 As a result, the story went something like this… Every time the business needed a new application, the IT department would buy a new server.
 Most of the time nobody knew the performance requirements of the new application, forcing the IT department to make guesses when choosing the model and size of the server to buy.
 As a result, IT did the only thing it could do - it bought big fast servers that cost a lot of money.
-After all, the last thing anyone wanted, including the business, was under-powered servers unable to execute transactions and potentially losing customers and revenue.
-So, IT bought big.
-And that results a tragic waste of company capital and environmental resources!

 Amid all of this, VMware, Inc. gave the world a gift - the virtual machine (VM).
 And almost overnight, the world changed into a much better place.
 We finally had a technology that allowed us to run multiple business applications safely on a single server.